-Tai chi/Chi kung is also known as Shibashi, which translates as 'eighteen movements', and is a gentle and flowing chi kung exercise routine that is both a joy to do and deeply relaxing.
-It combines the key elements of chi kung and tai chi, such as effortlessness, mindfulness and use of the breath.
-It can also be practised standing or seated, depending on a person’s level of mobility, etc.
+Tai chi Qigong Shibashi is a gentle and flowing exercise routine that is deeply relaxing as well as having many health benefits.
+It combines the key elements of Qigong and Tai chi, such as relaxed, gentle flowing movement, use of the breath plus benefits to mental and physical health.
+It can also be practised standing or seated, depending on a person’s level of mobility or any physical conditions.

-It consists of 18 forms practised as a flowing sequence but if time is short then this can be reduced as required and any one of the forms can be practiced on its own.
+Taichi Qigong consists of 18 forms practised as a flowing sequence and any one of the forms can be practiced on its own.
 It is easily learnt and notes and illustrations are provided to help remember the forms.
-For those who want to develop further there is a second and third set of shibashi forms which expand on the first set and provide an even greater repertoire of movements to benefit from!
-There is also a fourth set although this is more focussed on forms which benefit specific areas of the body, such as heart, lungs, liver, cancer, diabetes, etc.
+For those who want to develop further there are second and third sets of Tai Chi Qigong, which expand on the first set and provide a greater selection of movements to benefit from!

-The complete shibashi pattern takes about 15 to 20 minutes depending on how you are feeling and the number of repetitions of each form.
+The complete shibashi pattern takes about 15 to 20 minutes depending on your speed of movement and the number of repetitions of each form.

-Southern Chi Kung intend to introduce shibashi classes in the Hampshire area in the new year, so keep an eye on our website classes page for further updates!
+Qigong4Health intend to introduce Tai chi Qigong Shibashi classes in the Belper, Derbyshire, area soon, so keep an eye on our website classes page for further updates!